 Shock Mount Selection

-Where specifications call up for a shock and vibration protection or equipment is known to be fragile, Barum and Dewar are able to offer wire shock mounts.
-Mounts provide a high level of combined shock and vibration isolation over a wide range of temperatures and are a durable long term damping solution.
+Through our dedication to providing the best protective packaging solutions, Barum & Dewar can offer additional protection from shock and vibration through the inclusion of wire shock mounts.
+Wire shock mounts provide a high level of combined shock and vibration isolation over a wide range of temperatures and are a durable long-term damping solution.

-Calculations together with interface details are the starting point for sizing a protective transit case.
+Single degree of freedom calculations are used to support wire shock mount selection and are presented for review.
+These calculations, alongside interface details, are the starting point for sizing a protective transit case.
 Sway space for the equipment to move must be added to the contents envelope and allow the mounts to perform as intended.

-Once the initial selection has been made the container design is worked up in Barum and Dewar’s 3D CAD software.
+Once the initial selection has been made, the container design is worked up in Barum & Dewar’s 3D Computer-Aided Design (CAD) software.

-Interface plates or cradles are modelled, bespoke brackets setting mounts at an angle to optimise performance can be designed if required.
-At this stage a review of sprung masses, centre of gravity and interfaces is carried out and the shock mount selection finalised.
+Interface plates or cradles are modelled and bespoke brackets setting mounts at an angle to optimise performance can be designed if required.
+At this stage a review of sprung masses, centre of gravity and interfaces is carried out and the shock mount selection is finalised.

-Barum and Dewar can facilitate shock testing and have done so in the past for clients.
+Following production of the final designs, Barum & Dewar can facilitate shock testing and has done so in the past for clients.

-Furthermore testing at approved test houses can be arranged but may be limited by the size of the container.
-If a container is too large full analysis can be employed to provide mount performance verification as required.
+Testing at approved test houses can be arranged but may be limited by the size of the container.
+If a container is too large, full analysis can be employed to provide mount performance verification as required.